awslabs/aws-data-api-python-sdk/CallingMethods.md

 	* `lambda_arn`: str - If a `lambda_function`, the ARN of the deployed function
 	* `rest_api_id`: str - If a `rest_api`, the ID of the API Gateway
 	* `rest_api_url`: str - If a `rest_api`, the URL of the API gateway (does not include custom domain information)
-* `SearchConfig`: dict - Provisioned Search Integration Information
+* `SearchConfig`: JSON - Provisioned Search Integration Information
-	* `DeliveryStreams`: dict - Information about the provisioned Delivery Streams for DynamoDB and Kinesis Firehose
+	* `DeliveryStreams`: JSON - Information about the provisioned Delivery Streams for DynamoDB and Kinesis Firehose
-		* `Metadata`: dict - Information about delivery of Metadata to ElasticSearch
+		* `Metadata`: JSON - Information about delivery of Metadata to ElasticSearch
 			* `DestinationDeliveryStreamARN`: str - Firehose Delivery Stream ARN for Metadata
 			* `SourceStreamARN`: str - DynamoDB Stream ARN for Metadata
-		* `Resource`: dict - Information about delivery of Resources to ElasticSearch
+		* `Resource`: JSON - Information about delivery of Resources to ElasticSearch
 			* `DestinationDeliveryStreamARN`: str - Firehose Delivery Stream ARN for Resources
 			* `SourceStreamARN`: str - DynamoDB Stream ARN for Resources
-	* `ElasticSearchDomain`: dict - The configured ElasticSearch Domain
+	* `ElasticSearchDomain`: JSON - The configured ElasticSearch Domain
 		* `ARN`: str - ARN of the ElasticSearch Service Domain
 		* `DomainId`: str - Domain ID for the ElasticSearch Service
 		* `ElasticSearchEndpoint`: str - Endpoint Address for ElasticSearch
-* `SearchSetup`: dict - Configuration information supplied by Administrator for Search Integration
+* `SearchSetup`: JSON - Configuration information supplied by Administrator for Search Integration
 	* `ElasticSearchDomain`: str - Name of the ElasticSearch Domain to be used for Indexing
 	* `FailedSearchIndexRecordBucket`: str - S3 Bucket to be used for failed indexing records
 	* `FirehoseDeliveryIamRoleARN`: str - IAM Role ARN that contains permissions for Lambda to write to Kinesis Firehose, and Firehose to write to ElasticSearch